 CenterPoint Energy’s internal Emergency Operations Plan (EOP) guides the company’s preparation, mitigation, response and recovery from an emergency.

+Our robust emergency preparedness and response procedures are intended to prepare us for all types of emergencies.
 Training, conducting drills, testing equipment and coordination are all important functions to ensure a successful EOP response.
 The use of an Incident Command structure establishes a common set of incident objectives and strategies to follow.

 Actions taken during EOP incidents and drills are evaluated to determine lessons learned, providing a valuable opportunity to learn from our experiences, identify potential areas for improvement and prevent reoccurrence of potential issues.
 Emergency plans and procedures are reviewed annually and updated as needed.